CSCC012023/final-project-s23-agile-avengers/doc/sprint2/sprint-01-review.md

 ## Process - Reflection

-- Created a board on [RetroTool](https://retrotool.io/5-DK0cO3X_BqV67ji-zhi).
+- Created a board on [RetroTool](https://retrotool.io/nWOr7XFwbqkaJ64CxS607).
 - Everyone filled out Liked, Learnt, and Lacked columns.
 - Discussed each entry with the team and reflected on it.

 ### Decisions that turned out well

 - Team Work, Ethic, and Consistency: The way the project is organized and tasks are distributed among team members made it extremely easy to develop the product.
-- Programming and Git Flow practices: Team members are consistently following the best practices for development as well as git flow which has led to a neat and clean reporsitory.
-- Right Technologies: Using Git, Figma, JIRA, Confluence for non-technical and MongoDB, ChakraUI, React, NextJS, and Linters has enriched the experience of developing the application.
+- Assistance from teammate: Team members who were new to a technology or concept asked for help from other team members and they did not hesitate to help out.
+- Estimation: Properly defined the amount of work each task took and completed it within the deadline.
+- Definition: All tasks were outlined clearly and acceptance criteria was well defined.

 ### Decisions that did not turn out as well as we hoped

-- Higher than expected learning curve: A lot of members are still getting familiar with the technologies used in the application.
-- Conventional Commits: It is hard to keep track of whether the commit name and the branch name is following conventional commit standards.
-- Consistency in PR Merging Practices: Team is still getting used to practices like squashing and merging their branches.
+- Last min

 ### Planned changes